Hannemit/data_science_projects/README.md

 Suicide statistics
 ==============================

+This project is part of a Udacity data science nanodegree.
+We had the freedom to choose our own dataset to work with, and I decided to use suicide statistics because I find it very interesting to see which countries have high suicide rates and what might cause these high rates.

 In this project, we analyse data from WHO on suicide statistics from 1980 to roughly 2014, for about 140 countries.
 The analysis is done in a set of notebooks in `/notebooks/`, each prepended with a number (1 to 4), which do the following:
 * `1_data_enrichment` some initial exploration of the data (missing values, combining with other datasets ..), which led to the functions now in src/data/make_dataset.py
 * `2_data_exploration` creating graphs and tables showing suicide statistics